 The customer journey management framework

-The step-by-step process of mapping the customer journey begins with the buyer persona.
+The step-by-step process of customer journey management begins with the buyer persona.

 Step 1 – Create a customer persona to test

-In order to effectively understand the customer journey, you need to understand the customer – and this is where creating a persona really helps.
+In order to effectively understand the journey you need to understand the customer – and this is where creating a persona really helps.
 You may base this around the most common or regular customers, big spend, or new customers you haven’t worked with before.
 This persona is beyond a marketing segment, but that can be a great place to begin if you’re just starting out on the mapping process for your organisation.

 What do you include?
 Start with these characteristics.